-If we are to intervene in what would otherwise happen, we need an idea of not only the benefits of our interventions but also the harm.
+The key lesson here is that if we are to intervene , we need a solid idea of not only the benefits of our interventions but also the harm we may cause—the second order effects.
 Otherwise how will we know when, despite our best intentions, we cause more harm than we do good.

 Intervening when we have no idea of the break-even point is “naive interventionism,” a phrase first brought to my attention by Nassim Taleb.